DaveSpe/homework/documents/Infrastructure.md

 ## Proposed Architecture

-Below you will find a [diagram](#diagram01) of the proposed architecture for a highly redundand and highly available Web Application.<br>
+Below you will find a [diagram](#diagram01) of the proposed architecture for a highly redundant and highly available Web Application.<br>
 The ides is to provide redundancy both with the web application and with the backed database. <br>
 The NodeJS application is containerized, static and able to scale with load.
 As such I feel like the database is the primary concern as for a disaster recovery situation. <br>

 ### Data Flow
 1. User initiates a session to wwww.yourdomain.com
-2. DNS resolution happens agains Route53 in AWS, domain certificate is signed by the Certificate Manager
+2. DNS resolution happens against Route53 in AWS, domain certificate is signed by the Certificate Manager
 3. Traffic gets redirected to the CloudFront distribution, if GeoRestriction is active cloudfront analyzes the origin and allows or restricts traffic to the Load Balancer.
 4. Load Balancer analyzes the target group and checks to see which ECS node service container is least busy and balances traffic accordingly.
 At this point some sort of session pinning occurs.
 5. Node.js container processes the users request, renders the page and request data from the database.